On entanglement spreading in chaotic systems: The emergent light cone and the entanglement wedge

 Let us clarify this point slightly.
 In order to get an operator deep in the bulk, we can start with a local operator $W_x$ and time evolve.
 To measure this operator in the CFT at a later time $t$, relativistic causality implies that we need no more than a ball of radius $t$ in the field theory.
 If this were the only constraint, we would end up with reconstruction only within the causal wedge.
 However, because of the emergent $v_B = v_{LC}$ cone, we can measure $W_x(-t)$ on a smaller subregion, of radius $v_B t$.
 We've seen that the specific value of $v_B$ singles out the entanglement wedge.
 Notice that the boundary domain of dependence of this smaller subregion will nowhere contain $W_x(-t)$ as a local operator, but it will approximately contain it as a nonlocal operator.
 This possibility was previously conjectured to be relevant for subregion duality, at the very end of \cite{Bousso:2012mh}.

 {\it (3)} We can consider non-spherical regions of the boundary, and ask whether they can be used to reconstruct the operator.
-It is an easy extension of the above to check that the falling particle will be within the entanglement wedge if and only if the region contains a ball of radius $v_B t$ surrounding the initial location of the operator.
-(More precisely, this is correct up to an imprecision of scale $\beta$ in the boundary coordinate.)
+It is an easy extension of the above to check that the falling particle will be within the entanglement wedge if the region contains a ball of radius $v_B t$ surrounding the initial location of the operator.
+(More precisely, this is correct up to an imprecision of scale $\beta$ in the boundary coordinate.)\footnote{Corrected in v3: we thank Ying Zhao and Henry Lin for giving a counterexample to an ``if and only if'' claim in the original version.}

 {\it (4)} Finally, we can also view the above calculation as giving the saturation time for the entropy of a ball-shaped region following a global quench in certain circumstances.
 The argument is simple.
 In the model of a quench discussed in \cite{Liu:2013iza,Liu:2013qca} an infalling shell of matter creates the black hole, and we get a nontrivial time dependence for the entropy because the Hubeny-Rangamani-Takayanagi (HRT) \cite{Hubeny:2007xt,Dong:2016hjy} surfaces cross the shell.
 In the case of ``continuous" saturation, saturation of entropy occurs at time $t_S$, when the HRT surface climbs out from the AdS region behind the shell, and just barely touches the infalling matter.
 At this time, the geometry that the HRT surface is experiencing is that of a static black hole.